On solving quantum many-body problems by experiment

-Studying individual realizations for $q=8.6$ (upper end of the 'intermediate' range) reveals rapid changes, where the phase rotates by a full circle of $2\pi$ within a short distance (see Fig.~\ref{fig:InterferencePics}).
-These localized kinks represent transitions between different minima of the cosine potential and can be identified with sine-Gordon solitons which are topological excitations of $H_{\mathrm{SG}}$ (Eq.~\eqref{eq:SG}).
-The solitons are the origin of the side peaks in the full distribution function.
-The phase of the quantum field fluctuates around these soliton states which therefore may be interpreted as topologically distinct 'false' vacua~\cite{Coleman77A}, their energy increasing with the number of solitons.
+For \emph{slow cooling} and intermediate values of $\braket{\operatorname{cos}(\varphi)}$ the full distribution functions of the phase differences $\Delta\varphi$ are distinctly non-Gaussian.
+For strong phase locking ($\braket{\operatorname{cos}(\varphi)} \simeq 1$) we find Gaussian full distribution functions, as anticipated from the observed validity of the Wick decomposition in this case.
+In contrast, for \emph{fast cooling} all coupled cases show non-Gaussian distribution functions.
+With increasing phase locking, one can see the appearance of distinct side peaks at $\pm 2\pi$, becoming more localised, but at the same time more suppressed.

-The sine-Gordon solitons have a significant contribution to the observed non-Gaussian correlations.
-We probe the fluctuations of the quantum field around the vacuum states by selecting realizations without solitonic excitations only (see Fig.~\ref{fig:TopologicalOrdering_4point}).
-For $q=8.6$, we see that the $4$-point connected part vanishes after removing the solitons.
-This suggests that the relevant degrees of freedom are given by non-interacting quasiparticles living on the background of the different vacuum states (see Appendix).
-However, for weaker coupling $q=3.4$, the $4$-point connected part does not vanish even when restricting to the sub-ensembles with no isolated solitons.
-In this regime, the cosine potential in the sine-Gordon Hamiltonian has to be considered and the strict distinction between topological excitations and (phononic) quasiparticles is not well defined anymore.
+For $\braket{\operatorname{cos}(\varphi)} = 0.94$ we observe a Gaussian central peak (see inset) as well as a few outliers at $\pm 2\pi$.
+Studying interference patterns for individual realisations corresponding to the side peaks reveals that the phase rotates through a full circle of $2\pi$ within a short distance (see \figref{fig:PhaseDist}B).
+These localised kinks represent transitions between different minima of the cosine potential and can be identified as solitons of the sine-Gordon model; they are topological excitations of $H_{\mathrm{SG}}$ (\Eqref{eq:SG}).

-Investigating the $6$- and $8$-point phase correlation confirms that the Wick decomposition is violated in the intermediate $q$ regime and valid for $q=0$ and $q \gg 1$ (see Tab.~\ref{tab:integrated_dev_Wick_6} and \ref{tab:integrated_dev_Wick_8} in the Appendix).
-The $6$-point connected part is limited to $<$ 9\% of the full correlator (see Tab.\ \ref{tab:integrated_dev_connected_6} in the Appendix), even in the intermediate $q$ regime.
-This indicates that higher-order scattering is less relevant in our experiment, and the quantum field theory can be constructed to good accuracy from the low-order correlation functions.
+In the case of fast cooling these sine-Gordon solitons are frozen in, and the phase of the quantum field fluctuates around them.
+Such states may therefore be interpreted as topologically distinct, `false' vacua~\cite{Coleman77A} above which the quasiparticles are being excited.
+The energy of these false vacua increases with the number of sine-Gordon solitons.